 Official transcripts through mail submission, must include an original signature of the school official(s) and be sealed in an unopened envelope.
 Transcripts should be mailed to:

-Submit three professional and/or academic letters of recommendation.
+Submit two professional and/or academic letters of recommendation.

 Electronically submit a two-or-three-page essay via our online application system describing your qualifications for acceptance into the MBA program.
 Address your leadership potential, motivational aptitude, and career goals.
 Discuss how Woodbury’s MBA will assist you in accomplishing your goals.